samwize/dotfiles/README.md

 - Added `ws` for ~/Workspace

-### .cask and Brewfile
+### Brew.sh

-- Disabled apps and brew install which I don't always use
+- Disable brew install which I don't always use